 - This program has a selective admission process.
 See Selective Allied Health Program Criteria on the Selective and Limited Programs page of the A-B Tech website.

 - Acceptable report of medical examination by the first day of class.

-- Completion of required immunizations by the first day of class, including the first two doses of Hepatitis B vaccine.
+- Completion of required immunizations by the first day of class, including the first two doses of the Hepatitis B vaccine.

 - Students applying to the Dental Assisting program are encouraged to have successfully completed all General Education requirements prior to program admission due to the rigorous nature of the Dental Assisting curriculum.

 The Diploma is designed for direct entry into the respective field.
 Individuals wishing to pursue educational opportunities beyond the Diploma should refer to the College Transfer Advising page on the website.

 To prepare students through didactic, laboratory, and clinical experiences to provide dental assisting services in a variety of dental settings while upholding professional standards.

 To provide foundational knowledge through a strong curriculum that prepares students to assume responsibility for ethical dental care and helps develop the skills necessary to adapt to a rapidly changing healthcare environment.

 To promote commitment to the profession through DANB certification, membership with professional organizations, continuing education, and community service.

 Courses requiring a grade of “C” or better: ACA, BIO, DEN